CDCgov/MIRA/pkgdown/index.md

 Key features:

-- HTML reports
+- HTML reports.

-To run MIRA-CLI you can get started with our [PC instructions](getting-started.html) or [Mac instructions](mira-cli-mac-getting-started.html) .
+To run MIRA-CLI you can get started with our [Quick Start for Ubuntu instrcutions](quick-start-ubuntu.html), [PC instructions](getting-started.html) or [Mac instructions](mira-cli-mac-getting-started.html).

 ### Running MIRA-NF with Nextflow
 MIRA-NF is ran on a high performing computing (HPC) cluster or in a cloud computing platform.
 It is ideal for users who are familiar with using the command line, familiar with high computing clusters and would like to perform genomic analysis and render quality figures.